 - OSX uses .bash_profile, but most other systems (and instructions) look for .bashrc, this code sets up .bash_profie to also run anything in .bashrc.
 There are other differences but these are not important to us.

-- Perlbrew is used by the this setup because it separates your installation from the system Perl, this makes upgrading OSX less likely to cause issues with your own Perl setup.
-It also means you can use a newer Perl than the default one which comes with OSX.
+- The Perlbrew website lists many of it's advantages.
+We recommend it here because it separates your installation from the system Perl, this makes upgrading your OS less likely to cause issues with your own Perl setup.
+It also means you can use a newer Perl than the default one which comes with your OS.

 cpanmtool, which makes installing modules very simple to do.